JAN P. VOGLER, PERSONAL WEBSITE

 I place teaching at the core of my mission as a scholar.
 Interactions with motivated students and the enlightening discussions that arise in the classroom are responsible for my devotion to education.
-At Duke University, Humboldt University Berlin, and the University of Virginia, I have taught classes and tutorials on various subjects to diverse groups of students.
-These experiences have helped me become a better teacher and understand the needs of individual students.
+At Duke University, Humboldt University Berlin, the University of Virginia, and the University of Konstanz, I have taught classes and tutorials on various subjects to diverse groups of students.
+These experiences have helped me become a better teacher and more fully understand the needs of individual students.

 Below is a comprehensive overview of my teaching experience.